ghostverse/Ghost-Email-Extractor/README.md

 14. To run this script use this command ==> python3 ghostEmailExtractor.py

-15. Ensure that The email address list begins with ==> Email before your email address to avoid any error.
+15. Ensure that The email address list begins with ==> Email before your email addresses to avoid any error.